Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 ![Create Automation](images/PrefectAutomationCreate.png)

 2. First, we need the trigger (the event that causes the automation to start).
 We select **Custom** as the type, and write "drift.detected" as the matching event and "dataset.auc" as the resource.
+This is the even name I've set in the project code.
+It may not appear listed in prefect cloud search as you type, but that is not a problem.
 Configuration should look like following image.

 ![Automation Trigger](images/PrefectAutomationTrigger.png)

 3. Next, as action we pick _Send a notification_.
-We can leave the default body.
+We can leave the default content.
 Now we click on the **Block** option to fill it.

 ![Automation Action](images/PrefectAutomationAction.png)